-We are continuing to use Plexiglas and paper to create a safe work space.
-We take temperatures, wear masks when not in the individual work areas, and wipe down all materials.
+We take temperatures, wear masks in the classroom, and wipe down all materials.
 We have replaced serve-yourself popcorn for packaged snacks and have good ventilation.
 COVID seems to be a built-in course in creative adaptability.

 Please practice social distancing and quarantine protocols before attending camp.
 If you experience any symptoms of Covid-19 within 14 days prior to attending, please do not come to the art school.
 If you have received a negative test result after experiencing symptoms within that time period, we will request to see those results when you arrive.